szlaskidaniel/homebridge-risco-alarm/README.md

 * "riscoPIN": PIN Code used for arm/disarm
 * "polling": optionally poll for latest RiscoCloud status
 * "pollInterval": time in ms for polling
+* "armCommand": partitions that should be armed
+* "disarmCommand": partitions that should be disarmed

+When set partitions for arm/disarm please use below schema:
+For 1 partition "0:armed" and "0:disarmed" , for more:
+"0:armed 1:armed 2:armed" and "0:disarmed 1:disarmed 2:disarmed"